ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Agenda.md

 # Outstanding Questions and Decisions
  - Have each session switch between cloud providers?
 First one AWS, second GCP, etc.?
 Then have stretch goals to do activities in both
  - Start straight with identity or talk about getting the basics of MDfC and AAD first before connecting up AWS and GCP for SSO?
+ - Add automation with logic apps at the end of CWP session? *How do we automate in multi-cloud for EDR?*
  - Cover landing zones at all?
  - Defender for Cloud Apps?
 Requires additional licensing or special CDX tenant
  - Defender EASM?
 Wait for Defender for Cloud integration as it is in rapid development?